StackVista/stackstate-docs/configure/security/authentication/file.md

   }
 }
 ```

-Configuration field explanation:

-1. **username** - the users username for logging into StackState.
-2. **password** - the user's password in MD5 hash format.
-3. **roles** - the list of roles the user is a member of.
-Default available roles are `stackstate-admin`, `stackstate-power-user` and `stackstate-guest`.
 {% endtab %}
 {% endtabs %}

+Provide the following configuration for each user:

+- **username** - the username for logging into StackState.
+- **password** - the password for logging into StackState.
+Passwords are stored in the configuration file as an MD5 hash and need to be provided as such, for example on a Linux or Mac command line the `md5sum` or `md5` tools can be used.
-For the permissions of the default roles and how to crate other roles see the [RBAC](../rbac/role_based_access_control.md) documentation.
+- **roles** - the list of roles that the user is a member of.
+Default available roles are `stackstate-admin`, `stackstate-power-user` and `stackstate-guest`, for details see the [pre-defined roles](/configure/security/rbac/rbac_permissions.md#predefined-roles).